The House Of Windsor

 Their children are currently thirteenth and fourteenth in the Line of Succession to the throne.

 His mother, Princess Margaret, after suffering a prolonged period of ill-health and a series of strokes, died on 9 February, 2002, at the King Edward VII Hospital for Officers, after a stroke followed by heart problems.
 Both David and his sister Sarah were by their mother's bedside at the end, as was her sister, the Queen.
-David later came under criticism in the press for selling off her jewellery and a painting of the princess.
+David later came under criticism in the press for selling off her jewellry and a painting of the princess.

-Viscount Linley is a successful businessman who runs a famous furniture manufacturing company, specialising in furniture of neo-classical style, as well as owning a chain of restaraunts.
+Viscount Linley is a successful businessman who runs a famous furniture manufacturing company, specialising in furniture of neo-classical style, as well as owning a chain of restaurants.
 He has published two books 'Classical Furniture' and 'Extraordinary Furniture' and is currently chairman-elect of Christie's UK, the international auction house.